tdwg/website/conferences/2024/biss-extended-abstract-call/index.md

 ---
 title: Call for extended abstracts
 description: Soliciting submission of extended abstracts to _Biodiversity Information Science and Standards_ of presentations at SPNHC-TDWG 2024 in Okinawa, Japan, 2–6 September.
-Deadline ~~15~~ 24 July 2024.
 background:
   img: https://images.unsplash.com/photo-1625465809518-56046973ecbf
   by: Sammy Wong